Frequently Asked Questions about Plagiarism

 Not without citation, and that also only when referring to internet/Wikipedia is allowed in your course.
 Please refer to the Wikipedia copyright policy.

 I am facing a new situation.
-How do I know if <something> would be plagiarism?
+How do I know if

 The rule of thumb is: if there is anything in the submission which you borrowed from somewhere else, then you should make it explicit what is borrowed and from where.

 However, for specific cases, you should always clarify with the instructor.

 Do I have to cite all sources of an idea/ text/ proof?